Gageperrin/it-notes/aws/developer-associate.md

 ### Custom Resources

 Custom resources allow the user to write custom provisioning logic that runs anytime a stack is created, updated, or deleted.
 For example, a Lambda function can be invoked to receive events and upload them to a S3 bucket.

+## CI/CD using AWS Code

+CI/CD in AWS consists of four stages: Code, Build, Test, and Deploy.
+These stages often overlap but constitute the best practice development pipeline.
+Legacy solutions include Github, Bitbucket, Jenkins, etc.

+Code is supported by CodeCommit.
+Build and Test are supported by CodeBuild.
+Deploy is supported by CodeDeploy.
+A pipeline is linked to only one branch in a repository.
+A team could therefore have a Development pipeline and a Master pipeline that deploy to test and production environments respectively.

+`buildspec.yml` and `appspec.yml/json` are important for this process.
+The first is a series of commands and specifications used in CodeBuild to shape the build process.
+The second provides specification for application deployment in CodeDeploy.
+They could also refer to CodePipeline.

+CodeDeploy can be used to deploy an application onto EC2, into AWS Elastic Beanstalk (environment name needed, AWS OpsWorks (stack needed), AWS CloudFormation, Amazon ECS (and ECS Blue/Green), AWS Service Catalog, Alexa Skills Kit, and Amazon S3.